US selects proposed plan for open-pit gold mines in Idaho - Local News 8

 Perpetua Resources said in a statemen that it was a “major milestone” in the project's advancement.

 The most recent proposal differs from a previous 2016 plan by decreasing the mining footprint by 13%, Perpetua Resources said.
-Other changes include reducing mined material by 10%, waste rock storage areas by 168 acres (68 hectares), and increasing riparian vegetation to reduce water temperature and replacing bull trout habitat, it said.
+Other changes include reducing mined material by 10%, waste rock storage areas by 168 acres, and increasing riparian vegetation to reduce water temperature and replacing bull trout habitat, it said.

 The project includes patented mining claims and unpatented claims on the Payette National Forest and Boise National Forest.
 It also includes private land and state land.
-About 500 (200 hectares) acres of the mine are on patented claims, plus another 2,900 acres (12,000 hectares) of unpatented claims.
+About 500 acres of the mine are on patented claims, plus another 2,900 acres of unpatented claims.

 Perpetua Resources estimates the life of the project at 21 to 28 years, including restoration work that will take about two to three years.
 Mining and processing is expected to take about 12 to 15 years.